Sinus Congestion and Complementary Therapy

 MLD increases the blood flow to the lymph and veins, without increasing the flow to the arteries.
 MLD relaxes the body, mind and spirit, it cleanses and tones by draining away toxins and reduces bags and dark circles from under the eyes which may be caused by sinus congestion.
-If you think this complementary therapy would be a good choice for you we have practitioners who can tell you more available in Godalming, Newry and Southampton.
+If you think this complementary therapy would be a good choice for you we have practitioners who can tell you more available in Southampton, Ulcerative Colitis London and Covent Garden.

 Anyone who has suffered with sinus congestion will know just how unbearable an ailment it can prove to be.
 Manual Lymphatic Drainage may be a useful choice in treating the symptoms.
 Different complementary therapy practitioners may advocate slightly different treatments being mindful of your symptoms and dependant upon their assessment of the severity of your condition.